Abida Hussain: Political positions and views

 Abida Hussain's political views reflects the fiscal conservatism on economic issues, and environmental conservatism on wildlife issues in her country, as she opposed to the issue of nationalization of corporate industry by the government as it did not suit well with the conservative industrialists.
-She also sided with Prime Minister Sharif's over many national security issues, and called for the civilian control of the military after 1999.
+She also sided with Sharif's over many national security issues, and called for the civilian control of the military after 1999.

-In 2002, Abida Hussain was disqualified from participating in the national politics by the Election Commission due to her lack of proof to submit the baccalaureate degree after the controversial new executive order signed by President Musharraf.
+In 2002, Abida Hussain was disqualified from participating in the national politics by the Election Commission due to her lack of proof to submit the baccalaureate degree after the controversial new executive order signed by Musharraf.
 The new order eventually forced her to attend the university for the college degree to ensure the survival of her political career.
 In 2006, she conditionally agreed to join the Pakistan Peoples Party after disagreement arises with the PML(N) over the policy issues.
-In 2007, she harbour doubts on Musharraf' promises on giving security to Benazir Bhutto and reportedly Benazir Bhutto to avoid attending the political rally in National Park in Rawalpindi, which Benazir Bhutto attended and was assassinated.
+In 2007, she harboured doubts on Musharraf' promises on giving security to Benazir Bhutto and reportedly Bhutto to avoid attending the political rally in National Park in Rawalpindi, which Bhutto attended and was assassinated.
 In 2008, Abida and her husband, Fakhar, reportedly lost the general election, and reportedly seek their retirement after Abida and Fakhar left the PPP in 2012.

 During the general election, in 2013, Abida Hussain supported the PML-N candidate in Jhang by-elections, and ran her daughter's successful campaign to be elected for the Provincial Assembly of the Punjab on the platform of the PML(N).
 She reportedly quit the politics and currently overseeing the horse racing and breeding in her constituency.
 In 2016, she spoke very high of Nawaz Sharif, whom she considered to be self-made man and leader in politics, and paid tribute to Sharif for the services his done for his country's environment and agriculture.